Support Remote Teams at Work

 The same report also anticipates that almost half of employees will continue to utilize a remote working model in the future and many others will will work in hybrid models that combine remote and onsite work.
 So it seems that remote teams will only continue to grow.

 We know that high performing teams have a common focus and feel bonded to one another.
-They are unified in purpose and their relationships are built on trust and respect.
+They are unified in team direction and purpose.
+Their relationships are built on trust and respect.
 When a team no longer has multiple opportunities to “bump into” each other or exchange ideas over a cup of coffee in the cafeteria, relationship building simply takes more effort.

 Coordination: Team coordination is fundamentally more difficult when people are not co-located.
 Virtual teams must pay more attention to clarifying and simplifying the processes required to get work done.